eugene-sea/karma-cucumber-js/README.md

 # karma-cucumber-js

 This is the [#1](https://npms.io/search?q=cucumber+karma) [Cucumber.js](https://github.com/cucumber/cucumber-js) adapter for [Karma](https://github.com/karma-runner/karma).
 In contrast to other adapters it supports latest version of Cucumber.js (1.3.1).
 This adapter does not include Cucumber.js.
-Cucumber.js and jQuery (required by Cucumber.js) are peer dependencies.
+Cucumber.js and jQuery (required by cucumber-html) are peer dependencies.

 ## Getting Started